sage3-volumes/sage3-volumes/README.md

 - 👋 Hi, I’m @sage3-volumes
 - 👀 I’m interested in knowledge
-- 🌱 I’m currently learning things from the open internet
+- 🌱 I’m currently learning things from the not-closed internet
-- 💞️ I’m looking to collaborate on growing the knowledge
+- 💞️ I’m looking to collaborate on growing human knowledge
 - 📫 How to reach me = volumes <<at>> sage3.org

 <!---